joash-muganda/CMPE-255-Course/EDA_And_Data_Process/Video_datase_analysis/README.md

 ## Anomaly Detection
 Isolation Forest was used to identify potential outlier videos that don't conform to typical action patterns.

-## Model Building
+## Model Building with AutoML
-Random Forest was trained on the extracted features to categorize videos into one of the 50 action categories.
+Random Forest was initially trained on the extracted features to categorize videos into one of the 50 action categories.
+Additionally, H2O's AutoML was utilized to automatically train and tune a variety of machine learning models, providing a robust approach to action categorization.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.